New Year’s Resolutions and Addiction Recovery

 The promise of the New Year makes optimists out of most of us.
 We feel empowered by the symbolic new beginning that it offers and want to reinvent ourselves.
 At the very least, we identify and address the areas of our lives we think we can improve.

 New Year’s resolutions and addiction recovery have always had a close and complex relationship.
-The New Year encourages people to take a look at what they can do to fight the disease of addiction.
+The New Year encourages people to look at what they can do to fight the disease of addiction.

 Often it’s the addict who resolves to get themselves treatment in the New Year.
 Other times it’s a loved one who takes a more active role in getting their friend or family member help.
 Sometimes a person in recovery takes a look at their life and wants to strengthen their recovery effort.